realm/realm-js/docs/tutorials/query-language.md

 realm.objects('Movie').filtered('ANY tags = name')
 ```

-There is one unique operation on lists of primives which is `.length`.
-This operator will compare the length of
+Compared to lists of objects, there is one unique operation on lists of primitves which is `.length`.
-each individual element of type string or binary.
-This is because the `.@size` operator is already used to specify
+This operator will compare the length of each individual element of type string or binary.
-the number of elements in the list.
+This is because the `.@size` operator is already used to specify the number of elements in the list.

 ```JS
 // Find movies that have over 100 tags